Andrei Tarkovsky: Influences and thoughts on film

 Tarkovsky became a film director during the mid and late 1950s, a period referred to as the Khrushchev Thaw, during which Soviet society opened to foreign films, literature and music, among other things.
 This allowed Tarkovsky to see films of European, American and Japanese directors, an experience that influenced his own film making.
 His teacher and mentor at the film school, Mikhail Romm, allowed his students considerable freedom and emphasized the independence of the film director.

 Tarkovsky was, according to fellow student Shavkat Abdusalmov, fascinated by Japanese films.
 He was amazed by how every character on the screen is exceptional and how everyday events such as a Samurai cutting bread with his sword are elevated to something special and put into the limelight.
 Tarkovsky has also expressed interest in the art of Haiku and its ability to create "images in such a way that they mean nothing beyond themselves".

 Tarkovsky perceived that the art of cinema has only been truly mastered by very few filmmakers, stating in a 1970 interview with Naum Abramov that "they can be counted on the fingers of one hand".
 In 1972, Tarkovsky told film historian Leonid Kozlov his ten favorite films.
 The list is as follows: Diary of a Country Priest and Mouchette by Robert Bresson; Winter Light, Wild Strawberries, and Persona by Ingmar Bergman; Nazarín by Luis Buñuel; City Lights by Charlie Chaplin; Ugetsu by Kenji Mizoguchi; Seven Samurai by Akira Kurosawa, and Woman in the Dunes by Hiroshi Teshigahara.
 He also liked Pier Paolo Pasolini's film The Gospel According to St. Matthew.
 Among his favorite directors were Buñuel, Mizoguchi, Bergman, Bresson, Kurosawa, Michelangelo Antonioni, Jean Vigo, and Carl Theodor Dreyer.

 With the exception of City Lights, the list does not contain any films of the early silent era.
 The reason is that Tarkovsky saw film as an art as only a relatively recent phenomenon, with the early film-making forming only a prelude.
 The list has also no films or directors from Tarkovsky's native Soviet Union, although he rated Soviet directors such as Boris Barnet, Sergei Parajanov, and Alexander Dovzhenko highly.
 He said of Dovzhenko's Earth: "I have lived a lot among very simple farmers and met extraordinary people.
 They spread calmness, had such tact, they conveyed a feeling of dignity and displayed wisdom that I have seldom come across on such a scale.
 Dovzhenko had obviously understood wherein the sense of life resides. [...]
 This trespassing of the border between nature and mankind is an ideal place for the existence of man.
 Dovzhenko understood this."
 Tarkovsky considered Earth to be his cinematic "university" and would watch the film whenever beginning a new work.

 He was also not a fan of blockbusters or science fiction, largely dismissing the latter for its "comic book" trappings and vulgar commercialism.
-According to his son, Andrei A. Tarkovsky, Tarkovsky enjoyed George Lucas's Star Wars.
+However, according to his son, Andrei A. Tarkovsky, Tarkovsky enjoyed George Lucas's Star Wars.